Why Bach to Rock is Great for Investors

 How big is the opportunity?

 There seems to be more demand for music education now than ever, given that schools are not spending on the arts like they once did.
 Parents who value cultural education are willing to spend their disposable income on music lessons for their children.
 Our cost to acquire a customer is around $100, but the customer typically spends much more.
 Students enrolled in private lessons or band at Bach to Rock stay with us for an average of 70 weeks of instruction.
 Plus, there are other promising revenue-producing activities at Bach to Rock.
-About 30% of revenue at our franchises comes from Bach to Rock music camps and birthday parties.
+About 20% of revenue at our schools comes from Bach to Rock music camps, birthday parties, DJ lessons and recording studio programs.

 “Obviously these numbers will vary widely market by market, but in any five-mile area with the demographic we shoot for, people spend a lot of money on music education,” says Brian Gross, President of Bach to Rock.
 “In our fractured industry, there are very few brands that go after that.”